Edgily/be-edgey-games/README.md

 Within the edgey-games folder in your terminal, run 'npm run setup-dbs' to create the databases on your machine.
 Then you can run the 'npm run seed' command to seed the dev database.
 You can also run 'npm run seed:prod' to seed the production database with data.

 ### Run Tests
-Simply run the command 'npm t' to run all tests.
+Simply run the command 'npm t' in your terminal to run all tests.
 (Which hopefully should pass!)

 ### You're Done!
 Thanks for checking out my project!
+Now you can mess around with accessing the different endpoints.